secretgraph/secretgraph/README.md

 # TODO later

-    maybe: allow it to be used as a start_url (for apple devices)
+-   maybe: allow lock url to be used as a start_url (for apple devices)
 -   translations, changing languages
 -   time restrictions (time ranges, block e.g. requests from 1 to 3 at weekdays)
 -   edge-serverside encryption